YouGotJaked/within/script.md

 <a name="filtering">[4]</a> **Filtering**: thinking only negative thoughts

 <a name="catastrophizing">[5]</a> **Catastrophizing**: thinking worst case scenario for current or future scenarios; jumping to conclusion that everything bad that happens is a catastrophe

+<a name="blur">[6]</a> Need to determine a nausea threshold so that user's dont get sick but also notice the change in vision